 High school diploma or GED.
 Complete the College's basic security training during the first 90 days of employment.
 Must be able to possess a certification in emergency CPR/AED and First Aid within the first 90 days of employment.

 Experience in campus safety in a higher education, prior security, military or law enforcement training or experience, or a combination of education and experience from which comparable knowledge and skills are preferred.
 No record of convictions or moral turpitude.
 Ability to apply campus rules and regulations, write and complete timely incident reports accurately, and maintain a detailed security log.
 Strong interpersonal and communication skills and the ability to effectively work and interact respectfully within a diverse and inclusive environment; a minimum of 20 years of age.

 Licenses or Certifications:

 To provide for the safety, security and protection of persons, buildings and/or property within the college community, by enforcing state laws, federal laws and college policies as outlined in the student handbook.
-To provide leadership for student campus safety officers.
 To promote safety consciousness among the entire campus community and to provide within given limitations, a secure environment for students, faculty, administration, staff, and guests of the College.
 North Central College's full‐ and on call staff are expected to report for work fit for duty, which means able to perform their job duties in a safe, appropriate and effective manner, free from the adverse effects of physical, mental, emotional and personal problems.